-Dating has definitely changed – and the good news is that in 2018 never has sober dating been more popular and accessible.
+Dating has definitely changed – and the good news is that sober dating has never been more popular and accessible.
 I am Dating Coach & Ted Speaker Hayley Quinn and after a decade of helping Londoners date I want to now help you to find the best sober dates in London.

 Luckily Londoners are getting increasingly switched on to the power of sober dates.
 Long gone are nights spent at cocktail bars and with the rise of healthy lifestyle choices like sobriety and veganism, the number of options for sober dates in the capital is booming.